aniltaskiran/LearningSwift/Data-types-in-Swift.md

 ## <a name="Structures"></a> Structures

-*Relatively simple data*
+- *Relatively simple data*
-..*No need for the "ceremony" of classes & objects*
+- ...No need for the "ceremony" of classes & objects

-*Data will be copied instead of referenced* ..*Sometimes copying is just what you want*
+- *Data will be copied instead of referenced*
+- ...Sometimes copying is just what you want

-*Encapsulated data are all value types*
+- *Encapsulated data are all value types*
-..*Why not make the container a vaule type too?*
+- ...Why not make the container a vaule type too?